Make Christmasy Mincemeat & Oat Bars

 Here are some of the health benefits of oat bars:

-- 4It contains the right amount of sugar.Although oats are in themselves sweet, they do not contain too much sugar that can harm your body or increase the blood sugar levels.
-Therefore, eating oat bars can satisfy your craving for something sweet yet it won't affect you negatively.Advertisement
+- 4Although oats are in themselves sweet, they do not contain too much sugar that can harm your body or increase the blood sugar levels.
+Therefore, eating oat bars can satisfy your craving for something sweet yet it won't affect you negatively.It contains the right amount of sugar.Advertisement